Sri Vadapathira Kaliamman Temple

 Sri Vadapathira Kaliamman Temple is a Hindu temple located at Serangoon Road, Singapore.
 The temple is dedicated to the goddess Vadapathira Kaliamman, a fierce form of the Hindu goddess Kali.
-It is one of the oldest Hindu temples in Singapore and serves as an important religious and cultural centre for the local Hindu community.
+It is the second oldest Hindu temple in Singapore and serves as an important religious and cultural centre for the local Hindu community.

 History

 The temple is believed to have originated in the 1830s, beginning as a modest shrine with a picture of the goddess placed under a tree near the current temple grounds.
 Over time, the shrine developed into a full-fledged temple, serving a growing community of Hindu devotees.

 The presiding deity, Sri Vadapathira Kaliamman, is considered a powerful form of Goddess Durga known as Sri Nisumbha Soodhani, who was venerated by the Chola dynasty as a family deity for divine protection in warfare.
 She is also referred to as Rahukala Kaliamman or Vada Bhadra Kaliamman.
 Many devotees regard her as the female counterpart of Lord Brihadeeswarar, the main deity at the famed Brihadeeswarar Temple in Thanjavur, India.

 In 1984, the temple was renovated under the leadership of Mr. S.L.P.
 Mohan, then chairman of the temple’s committee.
 Following the works, a 48-day-long consecration ceremony was held.
 Two 4.2-metre statues of Garuda and Hanuman were installed at the temple's entrance, reportedly the first of their kind in Singapore and Asia.

 In 2015, the temple underwent another major renovation, costing S$2 million, and on 9 December 2016, it celebrated a Maha Kumbabishegam (grand consecration ceremony).
 This renovation included structural enhancements and the installation of several new deities.